Have you ever heard of fancy green diamonds? Not many people have.

 At Blue Nile, you're only given the option to choose a natural green diamond for your engagement ring.
 They have a collection of around 60 fancy green diamonds to choose from, but the majority of them don't have 360˚ video.
 Many of them have stock photos that may mislead diamond buyers who don't know otherwise.

 Only around 20 of them currently have interactive 360˚ video, but they offer a key of different green diamond hues to match their description.
 That's pretty helpful of them.
 And just because they show stock photos, doesn't mean you can't inquire within and obtain photos of what it really looks like.
-All of the fancy color diamonds at Blue Nile are GIA certified.
+All of the fancy color diamonds you can buy at Blue Nile are GIA certified.

 Customers that have shopped with Blue Nile over other diamond retailers often say it's because of the service.
 They were the first online diamond retailer to offer loose diamonds in 1999.
 Since then, they've built a solid customer base.
 Even if Blue Nile's price isn't always the highest, many will still select them for their engagement rings due to their service.